LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 * `widget.json`

-  This _widget specification_ contains meta-data about your widget that is used by the LaxarJS framework.
+  This _widget descriptor_ contains meta-data about your widget that is used by the LaxarJS framework.
-  It allows you to describe the configuration options of your widget features as a JSON schema.
+  It allows you to describe the configuration options of your widget features using a JSON schema.

-* `bower.json`

-  This specifies the _dependencies_ of your widget for use with [Bower](http://bower.io/).
-  While not used directly by LaxarJS, it is the key to automated and isolated widget tests.

 * `shopping-cart-widget.js`

-  The _business logic_ of your shopping cart (like calculating a total or changing item quantities) as an _AngularJS controller_.
+  The _business logic_ of your shopping cart (like calculating a total or changing item quantities) as a JavaScript module.
+  The precise contents of the widget module depend on the *integration technology* (`angular`, `angular2`, `react`, `vue` or a custom technology) used by your widget.
+  Usually, it exports either a class constructor, or a plain factory function to create the widget instance.
-  When your controller is instantiated by the LaxarJS runtime, it will receive an AngularJS scope (the model) and a reference to the event bus, which allows for communication with the world.
+  When a widget is instantiated by the LaxarJS runtime, it receives a reference to the event bus, which allows for communication with the world.
-  When built for release, all controllers and their RequireJS-dependencies are bundled into a single, compressed JavaScript file.

 * `default.theme/shopping-cart-widget.html`

-  The _AngularJS HTML template_ defining the _appearance_ of your widget.
+  The _HTML template_ defining the _appearance_ of your widget.
+  Again, what syntax is
   When your widget is used on a page, LaxarJS will load this automatically and bind it to your widget controller's scope.
   The [Bootstrap CSS](http://getbootstrap.com/css/) classes are available by convention to facilitate uniform styling across widgets.
   If Bootstrap does not suit you, feel free to use a different framework (or none at all), but keep in mind that this limits opportunities for widget reuse.
   Similarly to controllers, all widget templates will be preloaded within a single JSON file when your application is packaged for release.

-* `default.theme/(s)css/shopping-cart-widget.(s)css`
+* `default.theme/css/shopping-cart-widget.css`

   Widget-specific _style definitions_.
   Most of the time, your widget is fine just using CSS style definitions from the global application theme.
-  In this case, it can do completely without CSS (or [SCSS](http://sass-lang.com/) folders.
+  In this case, it can do completely without CSS folders.
   Sometimes though, you have style definitions which are widget-specific (such as CSS animations) and should not be part of the global theme.
-  If your widget has its own CSS file, the framework will load it when the widget is used in an application, and bundle it for release.
+  If your widget has its own CSS file, LaxarJS will load it when the widget is used in an application, and bundle it for release.

+  Instead of CSS you can also use [SCSS](http://sass-lang.com/) or LESS, but make sure to provide a `styleSource` entry in the `widget.json`, which must be a path within the theme-folder (for example "scss/shopping-cart-widget.scss").

+* `package.json`

+  This optional file specifies the _dependencies_ of your widget for use with [NPM](http://npmjs.org/).
+  If you want to version and package you widget as a standalone component for use in multiple applications, this is the recommended way to describe the widget and its dependencies.

 LaxarJS supports to change the appearance of an existing widget by overriding its template or its CSS styles from within a custom _theme_.
 It is also possible to put shared style definitions (CSS classes and SCSS variables) as well as shared assets like fonts and images into that theme.